com-480-data-visualization/data-visualization-project-2021-datavizards/README.md

 ### Design Goals

 After brainstorming the ideas and visual elements, the final project goals can be described as follows:
 1. We created the functional prototype for the website.
 We have some skeleton code ready on which we will build the project.
-It has been submitted as part of this milestone, and can be found here. (add link ...)
+It has been submitted as part of this milestone (please refer to **Functional prototype** further down in the README).
 2. The core design will contain the main webpage for welcome, and a second page with the previously descibed 2 visualizations - graph network and side window.
 First, we will consider only the the movie revenue as the 'success' parameter, and hence, there will be no toggle button.
 This will constitute as the minimum viable product.
 3. Next, we will add some core features - we will definitely add these features by the end of the project:
 	- We will add the toggle button to choose between the IMDb rating and movie revenue as the movie 'success' parameter.